-For 2018, WDI achieved 0.78 hours of interrupted power.
-This is a decline over 2017 and is above the OEB's prescribed target of 0.57 hours.
-WDI experienced two significant events in 2018 that were not preventable by WDI.
-The first event was due to extreme wind that took down trees and affected 1,240 customers.
-The second was also weather related due to heavy snow accumulating on tree branches affecting 8,000 customers.
-WDI does have a very good vegetative management system but these events were unforeseen.
+For 2019, WDI achieved 1.39 hours of interrupted power.
+This is a decline in performance over 2018 (0.78) and is above WDI's target of 0.57 hours.
+WDI experienced four significant events in 2019 that were not preventable by WDI.
+The first event was due to high winds and heavy snow which caused multiple outages throughout Wasaga Beach.
+The second event was a tree branch contact with the 44kV, 8,000 customers were affected for approximately 90 minutes.
+The third event was a Motor Vehicle Accident which affected 1,250 customers for 2.5 hours (150 minutes).
+The fourth event was a result of high winds causing trees to hit WDI lines resulting in several feeders and streets being without power.
+None of these events could have been prevented by WDI.
+WDI does have a very good vegetative management system these events were unforeseen.